in3rsha/bitcoin-to-neo4j/docs/benchmark.md

 # Benchmarks

-I did a rough test few common/useful queries, each returning various numbers of nodes.
+I did a few rough tests for common/useful bitcoin queries, each returning various numbers of nodes.
 I repeated each query 3 times.

 Times are in ms (milliseconds).